-The multiple linear regression models showed that the use of PPI was associated with higher grade of HE in cirrhotic compared to no PPI use.
-After adjustment of age, sex, MELD score, and lactulose use, the association between use of PPI and grade of HE was maintained (P < 0.001), with a beta of 0.607 and standard error of 0.179.
-In addition, a higher MELD score was also associated with a higher grade of HE, with a beta of 0.024 and standard error of 0.011 (P = 0.041) (Table 3).
+The multiple linear regression models showed that PPI use was associated with a higher grade of HE in cirrhosis compared to no PPI use.
+After adjustment for age, sex, MELD score, and lactulose use, the association between PPI use and HE grade was maintained (P < 0.001), with a beta of 0.607 and standard error of 0.179.
+In addition, a higher MELD score was also associated with a higher HE grade, with a beta of 0.024 and standard error of 0.011 (P = 0.041) (Table 3).

 DISCUSSION

-Because of their effectiveness in suppressing gastric acid secretions, PPIs or PPIs have become one of the most commonly prescribed drug classes with annual expenditures in 2009 estimated at $13 billion in the United States and $ 24 billion worldwide[19].
-The first PPI available was Omeprazole [Prilosec, Prilosec OTC, Zegerid, Zegerid OTC Losec in Canada], which served as a basis for all other PPIs in its mechanism of action by causing irreversible inhibition of H+/K+ ATPase, therefore halting hydrogen ion expulsion into the gastric lumen.
-While many studies have confirmed PPIs to be safe, our study indicates that in patients with cirrhosis, the use of PPIs is associated with worse hospital outcomes.
+Because of their effectiveness in suppressing gastric acid secretions, PPIs have become one of the most commonly prescribed drug classes with annual expenditures in 2009 estimated at $13 billion in the United States and $ 24 billion worldwide[19].
+The first PPI available was omeprazole [Prilosec, Prilosec OTC, Zegerid, Zegerid OTC Losec in Canada], which served as a basis for all other PPIs in its mechanism of action by causing irreversible inhibition of H+/K+ ATPase, therefore halting hydrogen ion expulsion into the gastric lumen.
+While many studies have confirmed PPIs to be safe, our study indicates that in cirrhosis patients, the use of PPIs is associated with worse hospital outcomes.

-In this study we found that hospitalized cirrhotic patients on a PPI had a significantly higher average West Haven Criteria for HE (score of 2.3) as compared to patients who were not on a PPI (scored an average of 1.7, P = 0.001).
+In this study, we found that hospitalized cirrhotic patients on a PPI had a significantly higher average West Haven Criteria for HE (score of 2.3) compared to patients who were not on a PPI (scored an average of 1.7, P = 0.001).
 Using linear regression models, we showed that patients using PPIs had a higher West Haven Criteria grade HE regardless of age, sex, MELD score, and/or lactulose use.
 Other statistically significant differences between the PPI user and non-user groups included longer length of hospital stay (8.5 d for PPI users vs 6.5 for PPI nonusers, P = 0.046).
-In alignment with patients having a higher grade of HE as well as a longer length of hospital stay, a greater percentage of patients in the PPI user group also had an ICU admission indicating the greater extent of systemic involvement in this group.
+In alignment with patients having a higher grade of HE as well as a longer length of hospital stay, a greater percentage of patients in the PPI user group also had an ICU admission, indicating the greater extent of systemic involvement in this group.
 A recent meta-analysis by Bian et al[20] supports our contention that there is a higher risk of developing HE in PPI users with liver dysfunction.

-Prior studies also indicate that PPI use could worsen HE in cirrhotic patients.
-A dose response analysis by Tsai et al[21] stratified patients based on length of PPIs use, and showed that longer PPI use lead to higher rates of HE.
+Prior studies have also indicated that PPI use could worsen HE in cirrhotic patients.
+A dose response analysis by Tsai et al[21] stratified patients based on length of PPI use and showed that longer PPI use led to higher rates of HE.
 The result remained statistically significant after adjustment of patient comorbidities.
-Hung et al[22] showed that cirrhotic patients on a PPI with HE had higher mortality rates at 30 d, 90 d and 1 year as compared to cirrhotic with HE not on PPIs.
-This study investigates if PPI use in patients with HE predisposes them to more severe stages of HE as per West Haven Criteria.
-Our analysis shows that patients on a PPI had significantly higher West Haven Criteria scale episode of HE when compared to those not on a PPI (2.3 vs 1.7 P = 0.001).
+Hung et al[22] showed that cirrhotic patients on a PPI with HE had higher mortality rates at 30 d, 90 d and one year compared to cirrhotic patients with HE not on PPIs.
+This study investigates whether PPI use in HE patients predisposes them to more severe stages of HE as defined by the West Haven Criteria.
+Our analysis shows that patients on a PPI had significantly higher West Haven Criteria scale episode of HE compared to those not on a PPI (2.3 vs 1.7, P = 0.001).
 In addition, our study shows that PPIs predispose cirrhotic patients towards worse encephalopathy regardless of age, sex, MELD score, or lactulose use.